Calciphylaxis M83.50

 This section has been translated automatically.

-• Type I: proximal location with infestation of trunk, buttocks, hip, proximal thigh
+Type I: proximal localization with involvement of the trunk, buttocks, hip, proximal thigh

 Clinical features